yumeone/ml_dl_nlp_road_map/deep_learning2/basic_transfomers/README.md

 ![img.png](http://jalammar.github.io/images/t/Transformer_decoder.png)

-* The ```decoder``` has both those layers, but between them is an attention layer that helps the decoder focus on relevant parts of the input sentence,
+* The ```decoder``` has both those layers, but between them is an attention layer that helps the decoder focus on relevant parts of the input sentence.The Encoder-Decoder Attention layer works just like multiheaded self-attention, except it creates its Queries matrix from the layer below it, and takes the Keys and Values matrix from the output of the encoder stack.
+The remaining 2 layers work exactly the same as those in the encoder cell.

 * As the model processes each word (each position in the input sequence), ```self attention``` allows it to look at other positions in the input sequence for clues that can help lead to a better encoding for this word.

   EX: The animal didn't cross the street because it was too tired.

   When the model is processing the word “it”, self-attention allows it to associate “it” with “animal”

-  1. first step in calculating self-attention is to create three vectors from each of the encoder’s input vectors (in this case, the embedding of each word).
-So for each word, we create a Query vector, a Key vector, and a Value vector.
-These vectors are created by multiplying the embedding by three matrices that we trained during the training process.
+  1. The first step is to calculate the Query, Key, and Value matrices.
+We do that by packing our embeddings into a matrix X, and multiplying it by the weight matrices we’ve          trained (WQ, WK, WV)

  ![img.png](https://i.vimeocdn.com/video/824107246.jpg?mw=1920&mh=1080&q=70)

    dk is  the column-dimension of vectors Q, K, V.

+ * ```Position encoding:``` since the self-attention layer does not distinguish the item order in a sequence, a positional encoding layer is used to add sequential information into each sequence item.

 So, when we pass a sentence into a transformer, it is embedded and passed into a stack of encoders.
 The output from the final encoder is then passed into each decoder block in the decoder stack.
 The decoder stack then generates the output.